 - BIOLOGY: Plants, Animals and Humans, Living Things, Evolution and Inheritance

-- PHYSICS: Movement, Forces and Magnets, Light and Seeing, Sound and Hearing, Electricity, Earth in Space
+- PHYSICS: Forces and Magnets, Light and seeing, Sound and hearing, Electricity, Seasons, Earth and Space

 Our science lessons aim to be practical and interactive, teaching knowledge through using and applying the skills of scientific enquiry, enabling children to ask and answer scientific questions with confidence and accuracy.
 Specialist vocabulary for topics is taught and built up, and effective questioning to communicate ideas is encouraged.
 We have identified the ‘big ideas’ of scientific enquiry as: